JamFfm/TFTDisplay/README.md

 - fixed problem with too many files.
 - fixed: Graph mode only for brewing-kettles not for fermentation
-- fixed wrong filepathes due to a different folder name TFTDisplay240x320-->TFTDisplay
+- fixed: wrong filepathes due to a different folder name TFTDisplay240x320-->TFTDisplay
-- fixed Digit Mode is not ready for fermentation and °F
+- fixed: Digit Mode is not ready for fermentation and °F
+- fixed: Display stayes white after a temporary connection problem (mostly wireing) but after reconnect the display stayes white

 # Support